 RELATED PARTY TRANSACTIONS

-Details of Loans Guarantees Securities and Investments covered under the provisionsof Secti on 186 of the Companies Act 2013 are given in the Notes to Financial Statements.of
+Details of Loans Guarantees Securities and Investments covered under the provisionsof Secti on 186 of the Act are given in the notes to Financial Statements.

-Your Company follows its global ambition to build a premium brand name for its qualitysteel solutions expertise and with a view of expansion and diversification it hascreated multiple subsidiaries domestic and abroad associates and joint ventures forfacilitating these operations in various countries.
-A separate statement containingsalient features of Financial Statements of Subsidiaries Associates and Joint Ventures ofyour Company forms part of Consolidated Financial Statements in terms of Section 129 ofthe Companies Act 2013.
+Your Company follows its global ambition to build a premium brand name for its qualitysteel solutions expertise and with a view of expansion and diversification; it hascreated subsidiary(ies) associate and joint venture companies for facilitating theseoperations in various countries.

 JINDAL POWER LIMITED